gpraveenonline/mediatr-sample/README.md

-# MediatR-Sample
+# MediatR-Sample for CQRS and DDD Approach
-MediatR Example Application - Simple Implemenatation using .net Core 2.1
+MediatR Example Application - Simple Implemenatation using .net Core 2.1 for CQRS and DDD Approaches.
 <div class="Box-body p-6">

 <p>Simple mediator implementation in .NET</p>